A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Main Results

 \subsection{Fundamental limits and a refinement procedure}

 Above derivations imply that lower values of $\{ \epsilon(k,l) \}$ give more informative certificates on the solution's reliability.
 Hence a natural question comes up: given the confidence $\beta^*$, what is the best possible value of $\epsilon(k,l)$ satisfying \eqref{eq:guarantee} in Theorem \ref{thm:1}?
-Next we establish tight lower limits for $\{ \epsilon(k,l) \}$, where $\epsilon(k,l)$ is restricted to be non-decreasing in $l$, which is in agreement with \eqref{eq:monoticity}.
+Next we establish lower limits for $\{ \epsilon(k,l) \}$, where $\epsilon(k,l)$ is restricted to be strictly increasing in $l$, which is in agreement with the intuition that seeing more violations leads to a discounted reliability level.